 This project is part of the Risk, Resilience and Responsibility in Public-Private Partnerships in the Green Economy interdisciplinary scholarship network.

-With little over a month to go until Donald Trump becomes the President of the United States, Grantham Scholar Robert Hardie wrote optimistically at the future of the climate change movement, looking back on his experiences at COP22 and a recent visit to the Niger Delta.
+With Donald Trump about to become President, Rob Hardie wrote optimistically about the future of the climate change movement.
+Plus he looked back at his experiences at COP22 and a recent visit to the Niger Delta.
 Read: Finding hope for the climate change movement after Trump’s election.